gitacoco/data-structures/Weekly_assign_07/README.md

 The code please refer to [wa07_Parse.js](https://github.com/gitacoco/data-structures/blob/master/Weekly_assign_07/wa07_Parse.js).
 The basic workflow:
 1. I defined two parallel arrays: `var locationList = [];` and `var timeList = [];`
 2. Navigate to our target HTML tags. **There is a hateful pitfall here!** When I was examining the HTML file, I found there is only one pair of `<tbody></tbody>` tag.
 So I wrote `$('tbody tr')` in the selector.
 When I finished my code, it did not work at all.
 I started the tough voyage of debugging.
 I printed each step reversely, finally found the problems is from this step. **There are two pairs of invisible `<tbody></tbody>`.
 This would be elaborated in the last part of this documentation.
-3. Run an Each function to parse the address data.
+3. Run `Each` function to parse the address data.
-4. Run an Nested each function to parse the time data.
+4. Run nested `Each` function to parse the time data.

 #### Outcome of Zone 4
 Here comes the results from my console: